When to take the NCLEX after graduation

-There is a really good explanation of this here, on the National Counsel of State Boards of Nursing (NCSBN) website… you know, the people who write the NCLEX.
+There is a really good explanation of this here, on the National Council of State Boards of Nursing (NCSBN) website… you know, the people who write the NCLEX.

-- The National Counsel of State Boards of Nursing (NCSBN) writes the NCLEX
+- The National Council of State Boards of Nursing (NCSBN) writes the NCLEX

 - Pearson Vue administers the NCLEX

 - Your respective State Board of Nursing is who grants your nursing license.
 They will only do this when they see that you’re appropriate to give a license to after a background check, transcripts show you’ve graduated from an accredited nursing school, and you’ve passed the NCLEX

 - It takes time to get your ATT, so plan accordingly both practically and mentally